Who is Tom Pidcock? – VeloNews.com

 And now Pidcock is scoring results that mark him out as the newest contender for the cross-discipline crown as he heads toward his rookie year in the WorldTour.

-The young Brit finished best of the rest behind a dominant van der Poel at the ‘cross worlds this winter.
+The young Brit finished as the best of the rest behind a dominant van der Poel at the ‘cross worlds early this year.
 Nine months later, he finished as the best Brit at the Imola road worlds in his senior debut.
 This weekend, he gave van der Poel something to worry about for the future when he rode away from the all-conquering Dutchman to score his biggest ‘cross win to date in Gavere.

 Don’t expect to hear the end of Pidcock after the cyclocross worlds next January.
 Heck, that’s where it only begins.